 If a student believes that Disability and Access Services (DAS) has not identified or provided appropriate academic adjustments and/or auxiliary aids, the student has the right to appeal.

-Students are encouraged to meet with the DSS Director to informally resolve the issue.
+Students are encouraged to meet with the DAS Director to informally resolve the issue.

 If the issue cannot be resolved, the following procedure applies:

 - The student shall submit a written appeal to the 504 Section/ADA Coordinator or designee.

 The appeal should minimally address the following points:

 - The nature of the disability and its current impacts and functional limitations in the academic setting.

 - Details of the academic adjustment and/or auxiliary aid being requested and why.

 - A description of all academic adjustments and/or auxiliary aids presently or in the past provided and/or offered by the DAS Office.
 Include an explanation as to why these adjustments and/or aids are insufficient or ineffective.

 - The Section 504 /ADA Coordinator or designee shall investigate the appeal and will issue a written response to the appeal.
 The written response shall ordinarily be issued within ten (15) working days of receipt of the written appeal.
 Circumstances that may prolong the written response may include quarter breaks, holidays, or other such circumstances which may render persons unavailable for interview.